 Once Upon a Time, ABC

 ABC; Amazon; A.V.
 Club; CTV; IMDb; TV.com; TV Tango; TV Tropes; Wikia; Wikipedia

-Well, of course Jacinda doesn't know Henry, though the two of them do soon become friends.
-There is a complication to Lucy's belief about Henry being her father, because Jacinda actually has an ex named Nick Branson, whom she believes to be Lucy's father (and we'll eventually meet him in both Hyperion Heights and the "new Enchanted Forest," or whatever that realm is called).
-Meanwhile, Jacinda has a very strained relationship with her stepmother, Victoria Belfrey (Gabrielle Anwar), who in the other realm was Lady Tremaine.
+In Seattle, we learn that some time ago Henry had written a book, "Once Upon a Time," which contained true stories of things that had happened in the first six seasons of the show, although now he believes those stories to be simply fiction he made up.
+When Lucy can't convince him that she's really his daughter and the stories he wrote are all true, she steals his laptop, to get him to come to Hyperion Heights (a neighborhood of Seattle that I guess had been created by the new curse), so that he could get it back.
+But of course, she just wants him to meet her mother, Jacinda Vidrio (who was Cinderella in the other realm), as well as other people they had known before the curse.
+Well, of course Jacinda doesn't remember Henry any more than he remembers her, though the two of them do soon become friends.
+There is a complication to Lucy's belief about Henry being her father, because Jacinda actually has an ex named Nick Branson, whom she believes to be Lucy's father.
+(In the NEF, he was Jack of "Jack and the Beanstalk" fame... and I guess there was an alternate- female- version of Jack in the "Wonderland" series, which I had forgotten.
+But this season's Jack had also joined the rebellion against Lady Tremaine.)
+Meanwhile, Jacinda has a very strained relationship with her stepmother, Victoria Belfrey (who of course was Lady Tremaine).
 Victoria is very powerful in Hyperion Heights, and she wants to get custody of Lucy, claiming Jacinda is an unfit mother.
 Also, Victoria has two daughters of her own.
 One is Ivy (Adelaide Kane, whom I knew from Reign, though somehow I totally failed to recognize her until reading online that it was her; maybe because I'm not used to seeing her dressed for the 21st century rather than the 16th).
 She works for Victoria, but is very poorly treated by her mother.
-In the other realm, Ivy was Drizella.
-Victoria's other daughter, Anastasia, is in a coma... which was actually caused by magic in the other realm.
-Also in the other realm, Drizella learns to use magic, herself.
+(In the NEF, Ivy was Drizella.)
+Victoria's other daughter, Anastasia, is in a coma... which was actually caused by magic in the NEF.
+Also in the NEF, Drizella learned to use magic, herself.

 Well, that pretty much brings us up to the midseason break.
 I have left out a ton of details, many which I felt would be too spoilery, and others just because I'm not sure how important they are.
 But I will say this: there are lots of plot twists.
 It's all kind of crazy and somewhat hard to follow all the stuff that goes on, this season.
 But it's fun, nevertheless.